sn1572/auth-file-server/README.md

         ./db_manager.py --init

-3. Start the server
+3. Start the server.
-    a.
 Make sure that `run.sh` references an `.ini` configuration file that suits your system.
 Examine the configuration file before use.

         ./run.sh